urbit/docs/tutorials/ship-troubleshooting.md

 ### I got a `bail` error and my ship crashed

-Try just bringing it back up; it will often start working just fine again.
+Try bringing it back up; it will often start working just fine again.

-However, if you get a `bail` error again, you should perform a personal breach.
+However, if you get a `bail` error again, you should perform a [personal breach](#personal-breach).

 #### Making a GitHub issue out of your `bail`

-You can get help with you problem by creating an issue at github.com/urbit/urbit.
+You can get help with you problem by creating an issue at [github.com/urbit/urbit](https://github.com/urbit/urbit/issues).
 But to make a good issue, you need to include some information.

 When your urbit crashes with a `bail`, you’ll probably get a core dump, which is a file that contains the program state of your urbit when it crashed.
 On Mac, core dumps can be found in `/cores`.
 On Linux, cores can often be found in `/var/crash`, or the home directory.